kurz-m/Born2beRoot/Guide/Instructions.md

 apt-get install bc
 ```

-10. Create a file 'monitoring.sh' in /usr/local/bin/
+10. Create a file 'monitoring.sh' in /usr/local/bin/ (this can be whereever you want your script to be)

 ```shell
 touch /usr/local/bin/monitoring.sh